 The modern-day Disney Springs is an extensive shopping, entertainment, and dining

 The Town Center at Disney Springs depicts the fictional town’s central business district, featuring Spanish Revival architecture from the 1920s.
 There are interesting landscapes and water features throughout the Town Center.
-The area opened in 2016 after 3 years of building work and features many well-known retailers.
-Lacoste, Levis, Harley Davidson, and Superdry are just some of the brands you will find at the Town Center.
+The area opened in 2016 after three years of building work and features many well-known retailers.
+Lacoste, Levis, Harley Davidson, and Superdry are some brands you will find at the Town Center.

 Dining locations in the Town Center include Planet Hollywood and Wolfgang Puck.
 Also, you can enjoy a beverage at the Coca-Cola Store Rooftop Beverage Bar.